-GOP head eyeing Jacksonville as Trump convention speech host
+Jacksonville is front-runner for Trump convention speech

 “There’s a couple more things we need to do before we can announce that, but Jacksonville is absolutely in the front-running position,” she said in an interview with conservative radio host Hugh Hewitt.

+But several Republicans familiar with the negotiations stressed that no final decision had yet been made.
+“Several cities are still being considered,” said Emma Vaughn, a Florida-based spokesperson for the Republican National Committee.
+She said that convention officials were touring Phoenix; Savannah, Georgia; Dallas; and Jacksonville this week and “have been in conversations with several other potential locations.”

-Hotel rooms, for instance, have been blocked off for late August — a week after the state’s Aug.
+Nonetheless, there were indications that plans were moving forward in Jacksonville.
+Hotel rooms have been blocked off for late August — a week after the state’s Aug.
 18 primary — intensifying speculation.

 The RNC has spent the last week scouting locations after Gov. Roy Cooper, D-N.C., rejected Trump’s demand that the convention be allowed to take place without social distancing measures.

-“Shame on him, because he put politics over the people of his state and revenues coming into his state,” McDaniel said in the radio interview.
+“Shame on him because he put politics over the people of his state and revenues coming into his state,” McDaniel said in the radio interview.
 “So it’s sad.
 We’re moving forward.”

 White House press secretary Kayleigh McEnany said in an earlier interview with Fox News Channel that Trump was “very frustrated with the politically motivated governor of North Carolina who is not doing what’s in the best interest of his state, which is to bring economic boom and economic activity and the great resources that would come with holding a convention.”